MiguelPires/polyglot/README.md

 When running Polyglot, as an app or by importing it as a module, there are some variants you can opt for.
 There are flags that narrow down the search to a specific type of file and also a debug option that includes unknown files in the output.
 You can read about them in the flags and debug chapters.

 The only required argument is the file name that can be a relative or absolute path or just a file name (in which case Polyglot will try to find the file path).
-The optional flag argument must be one of the following strings `["all", "programming", "data"]`. `"all"` is the default value.
+The optional flag argument must be one of the following strings `["all", "programming", "data", "markup"]`. `"all"` is the default value.
 Additionally, you can also use the `--json` option along with one of the flags to receive the output as valid JSON.
 The debug argument can either be True or False, being False the default value.

 #### Flags